Toyota Prius C: Japan

-The Aqua was launched in Japan in December 2011 at a price of million, and is available at all Japanese Toyota networks Toyota Store, Toyopet Store, Corolla Store and Toyota Netz.
+The Aqua was launched on 26 December 2011 and is available at all Japanese Toyota networks Toyota Store, Toyopet Store, Corolla Store and Toyota Netz.
+Initially, it was offered in 3 variants: G, S, and L. The Welcab variant also available.
 Toyota initially established a sales target of 12,000 units per month, but before its market launch, Toyota had received orders for 60,000 Aquas, creating a four-month waiting list for deliveries.

 By 31 January 2012, the number of orders grew to 120,000.
-The Aqua was the third top selling new car in the Japanese market in February and March 2012, and ranked second from April through September, surpassed only by the combined sales of the regular Prius and Prius α, as Toyota is reporting sales of both models together.
+The Aqua was the third top selling new car in the Japanese market in February and March 2012, and ranked second from April through September, surpassed only by the combined sales of the regular Prius and Prius α (pronounced as the Alpha), as Toyota is reporting sales of both models together.
 The Aqua ranked as the top selling new car in Japan in October 2012, surpassing combined sales of the regular Prius and the Prius α, which ranked second, and ending the Prius brand record of being the top selling new car in Japan for 16 months in a row.
 The Aqua kept the top selling spot through December 2012, and with 266,567 units sold in 2012, the Aqua ranked as the second best selling car that year after the Prius brand.
 When sales of these two Prius models are broken down, the Toyota Aqua ranks as the top selling model in Japan, including kei cars, and the Aqua led monthly sales since February through December 2012.

 The Aqua continued as the top selling car in Japan during every month of the first quarter of 2013, and after ranking second behind the Toyota Prius during the second quarter, the Aqua was again the top selling car in Japan during the third quarter of 2013.
 A total of 262,367 Aquas were sold in 2013, down 1.6% from 2012, but nevertheless, the Aqua topped new car sales in Japan in 2013, including kei car sales.
 With 233,212 units sold during 2014, down 11.1% from 2013, the Aqua was the top selling new car in Japan for the second consecutive year.
 Again in 2015, with 215,525 units sold, down 7.6% from 2014, the Aqua ranked as the top selling new car in Japan.
 During the first quarter of 2016, the Prius liftback surpassed the Aqua as the best selling new car, and ended 2016 as the second best-selling new car with 168,208 units sold.

 Since its introduction, a total of 1,154,500 units have been sold in Japan through January 2017, representing 83.6% of the model global sales.
 In addition of being the best-selling new car in Japan for three consecutive years, 2013 through 2015, the Toyota Aqua is considered the most successful nameplate launch in the Japanese market of the last 20 years.